 Donate today and help some of the world's poorest people.Donate now

 The New Year brought new challenges for Syrian families living in northern Lebanon, as Storm Vladimir drove heavy rain, winds and snow.

 Lebanon hosts the highest per capita ratio of refugees in the world, with over a million displaced Syrians currently living there – 25% of the total population of the country.
 Due to restrictions on formal refugee camps, about 41% of Syrian refugees in Lebanon have no alternative but to live in makeshift accommodation, often of a very poor quality.

 Concern Worldwide CEO, Dominic MacSorley, recently visited Lebanon and described the situation:

 The challenge here is almost invisible.
 There are no long queues of refugees, there are no big refugee camps.
 But there are 1.2 million Syrian refugees scattered among basements, under plastic sheeting, in half completed garages.

 Concern has subsequently helped Tarek’s family turn the barn from a cold, draughty shelter into somewhere the family can call home.
 We built a separate room for Tarek and Donia, replastered the leaking walls, and fixed a bathroom for the whole family to share.
-We’ve also supplied the family with mattresses, blankets and a wood burning stove which is providing not only heat but also a means to cook hot food for everyone.
-And wonderfully, a short while ago, Donia gave birth to another child: a healthy baby girl called Sarah.
+We’ve also supplied the family with mattresses, blankets and a wood-burning stove, which is providing not only heat but also a means to cook hot food for everyone.
+Wonderfully, a short while ago, Donia gave birth to another child: a healthy baby girl called Sarah.